A Zero Added Loss Multiplexing (ZALM) Source Simulation: The ZALM Source Model

 \subsubsection{Beam Splitter}

 The beam splitter has 2 input ports and 2 output ports.
 Each input port is connected to the idler output from an SPDC process, and each output port is connected to the input port of a polarising beam splitter.
-One of the output ports, the reflected port, adds a 180\degree phase shift.
-Photons will both exit at any one port if they are indistinguishable; otherwise there is a 50:50 chance that they will either exit together through just one port or they will exit separate ports.
-The exit port(s) is a random selection.
+One of the output ports, the reflected port, adds a 180\degree~phase shift.
+Photons will both exit at any one port if they are indistinguishable; otherwise there is a 50:50 chance that they will exit together through a single port or separate ports.
+The exit port(s) are selected randomly.

-As the SPDC process creates an H and V polarised pair of photons, any combination of H and V (HH, HV, VH, VV) can reach the beam splitter resulting in two scenarios when the photons are distinguishable (orthogonal polarisation) and two scenarios whereby they are indistinguishable.
+As the SPDC process creates an H and V polarised pair of photons, any combination of H and V (HH, HV, VH, VV) can reach the beam splitter.
+This results in two scenarios when the photons are distinguishable (orthogonal polarisation) and two scenarios whereby they are indistinguishable.

-Thus, statistically, in a perfect system, 50\% of the time the photons will be indistinguishable and will transmit out a single port and a further 50\% of the remaining photons will also transmit out a single port.
-Therefore, in an ideal system, 75\% of the photons will transmit out a single port.
-Furthermore, the beam splitter may introduce a phase shift, which in the global setting can be ignored, thereby enabling the creation of states $|\Phi\rangle-$ and $|\Psi\rangle-$.
+Thus, statistically, in an ideal system, 50\% of the time the photons will be indistinguishable and will exit a single port and a further 50\% of the remaining photons will also exit a single port.
+Therefore, in an ideal system, 75\% of the photons will exit a single port.
+Furthermore, the beam splitter may introduce a phase shift, which in the global setting can be ignored, thereby enabling the creation of states $|\Phi^-\rangle$ and $|\Psi^-\rangle$.